aroberge/reeborg/api_docs/hand_written/editors.md

 ## The Onload editor

-The content of this editor is normally assumed to be some **Javascript code**.
+Unless If the very first character of the code is `#`, the content of this editor is assumed to be some **Javascript code**.
 The syntax highlighting mode for this editor is set to Javascript and cannot be changed.

 Whenever a world is loaded, or reloaded, this code is normally executed